BiggerPockets/patterns/_patterns/build-views-with-view-components.md

 If you're having a hard time styling a component using Tailwind reach out to someone from the design team to see what adjustment can be made.

-Here's an example that help illustrate reusability:
+Here's an example that help illustrate how using Tailwind looks:

 #### Bad
 ```rb